 Plan a Great Day Out

-While in the area, continue west along the A35 for a short distance to the Bronze Age cemetery of Winterbourne Poor Lot.
+While in the area, continue west along the A35 for a couple of minutes to the Bronze Age cemetery of Winterbourne Poor Lot.

 Also within easy driving distance is Kingston Russell, another fine example of a prehistoric stone circle.

-If you're heading to the coast, why not also visit Portland Castle, one of Henry VIII's finest coastal fortresses.
+Or if you're heading to the coast, why not also visit Portland Castle, one of Henry VIII's finest coastal fortresses?
 It overlooks Portland Harbour and boasts a great tearoom and stunning views out to sea.